Introduction

 - Higher retention rates

-Clear goals make ROI measurement possible.
+Clear goals make ROI tracking possible.

 Categories of AI ROI

-AI ROI generally falls into four categories.
+AI ROI usually falls into four buckets.

 Cost Savings